Private 1:1 Physiotherapy in North Tel Aviv · No referral needed · Book an assessment →

 • 4 causes, 4 protocols: PFPS (patellofemoral pain), IT band syndrome, patellar tendinopathy, and meniscal irritation — same "knee pain" location, completely different treatments

-• IT band: It is compression, not friction (Falvey et al., BJSM 2010).
-Foam rolling the IT band does not work.
-Hip strengthening + cadence increase does.
+• IT band: The mechanism is compression of an innervated fat layer, not friction (Fairclough et al., J Anat 2006).
+Foam rolling the IT band does not lengthen it.
+Hip strengthening + cadence increase address the cause.

 • The 24-hour rule: Pain resolving within 24h post-run = continue at reduced volume.
 Pain persisting beyond 24h = reduce load and seek assessment